hchiam/generator-hchiam-learning/README.md

 yo hchiam-learning
 ```

-You might need to install Yeoman first: `npm install -g yo`.
+You might need to install [Node.JS](https://nodejs.org) and Yeoman first: `npm install -g yo`.
 After running `yo hchiam-learning`, you should get something like this template repo: <https://github.com/hchiam/learning-something>

 ## There's tons of other generators you can use to get up and running faster